espena/sosicon/README.markdown

 # Sosicon v 0.1 (under development)
 For Linux, OS X and Windows.
-Converts SOSI files to a number of other formats, including shapefile.
+Converts SOSI files to a number of other formats, including shapefile and PostGIS database import files.
 The parser is still under development.

 SOSI is a data format used for exchanging geographical information in Norway.
 The name is an acronym for _"Samordnet Opplegg for Stedfestet Informasjon"_, which translates into something like